 Before you apply to an institution you need to know what an Admission Point Score (APS) is.
-Find out how to calculate your APS score, as well as why it’s so important.
+Find out how to calculate your APS, as well as why it’s so important.

 So you’re all set and ready to start the university application process.
-One of the most important things you need to know before you apply is your APS score.
-Each institution is different when it comes to APS scores.
+One of the most important things you need to know before you apply is your APS.
+Each institution is different when it comes to an APS.
 It’s, therefore, very important to take note of what you’re applying for as well as the requirements.

 Why is your Admission Point Score (APS) Necessary?